dsparling/go-business-creditcard/README.md

 ## examples

-[example.go][example] is a sort of hello world for go-business-creditcar and should get you started for the barebones necessities of using the package.
+[Example.go][example] is a sort of hello world for go-business-creditcard and should get you started for the barebones necessities of using the package.

 	cd examples
 	go run example.go